kanofiadmasu/Programming-Fundamentals/JavaScript/Functions.md

   4.2.3.
 Reducue: this also as the name suggests it will reduce the reduces the elements by combining them into one element.

-Constructors and Factory fucntions are Explaine in the OOP section.
+Constructors and Factory fucntions are Explained in the OOP section.